hpc/pavilion2/docs/advanced.rst

-Pavilion Advanced Usage
+git Pavilion Advanced Usage
 =======================

-This page an overview of some of the advanced features of Pavilion, to give you a better idea of what it's capable of.
+This page is an overview of some of the advanced features of Pavilion, to give you a better idea of what it's capable of.

 .. contents::